The CIA’s Torture Gardens

 The horrors of 9/11 were also instrumental in forging a new culture of cruelty that made it seem legitimate and even essential to torture ‘terrorists.’
 Brutish macho fantasies such as 24 disseminated the notion of the ‘ticking bomb terrorist’ from whom information must be obtained by any means in order to ‘save lives’ so that the notion of the ‘good torturer’ achieved a new cultural legitimacy.

-The Argentinian officers of the 1970s ‘dirty war’ also tried to convince themselves that the torture chamber was a ‘battlefield’ in a new kind of ‘war.’
-The Bush administration’s tortuous attempts to redefine torture did not allow the CIA to go that far, but the agency was nevertheless able to send suspects off to countries that were not bound by semantics or any limitations at all.
+The Argentinian torturers of the 1970s ‘dirty war’ also tried to convince themselves that the torture chamber was a ‘battlefield’ in a new kind of ‘war.’
+The Bush administration’s convoluted attempts to redefine torture did not allow the CIA to go that far, but the agency was nevertheless able to send suspects off to countries that were not bound by semantics or any limitations at all.

 As in the Philippines and in Vietnam, the idea that torture might be legitimate rested not just on the otherness of the ‘terrorist’, but on the otherness of the ‘native’ who could not be constrained or fought by ‘civilized norms’.
 In the case of the war on terror Arabs and Muslims became the racial, religious or cultural Other, for whom the ‘porno-interrogations’ of Abu Ghraib were supposed to have some special cultural purchase.